jalonghurst/jalonghurst/README.md

 ⚡ I'm a Software Engineer and web developer working with MERN stack.

-⚛ I’m currently working on 'crypto-zone-v1'.
-A cryptocurrency market data tracking web application using React.
+⚛ I’m currently working on 'VirtualStudio'.
+VirtualStudio is a virtual gallery space that allows artists and creatives to showcase their work in an online, accessible format.

 💬 Avaliable to work: Full Stack/JavaScript/React Developer